geogardenclub/geogardenclub.github.io/docs/business-guide/strategic-plan-2027/proposals-2027.md

 ### Q1

 *Improve online marketing.*  In 2026, we had success with influencer marketing and Apple Ads.
 In 2027, we will continue these two forms of marketing.
 We will begin influencer marketing earlier in the year.
+In addition, focus online marketing on storytelling about the impact gardening can have on food security and community building.

 *Continue intern program.* In 2026, we worked with two interns to support online marketing of GeoGardenClub.
 In 2027, we will continue recruiting interns to support social media marketing efforts.